tinplate

 Tinplate

 Tinplate consists of sheets of steel coated with a thin layer of tin to impede rusting.
-Before the advent of cheap milled steel, the backing metal was wrought iron.
+Before the advent of cheap mild steel, the backing metal (known as "backplate") was wrought iron.
 While once more widely used, the primary use of tinplate now is the manufacture of tin cans.

-Tinplate is made by rolling the steel (or formerly iron) in a rolling mill, removing any mill scale by pickling it in acid and then coating it with a thin layer of tin.
+In the tinning process, tinplate is made by rolling the steel (or formerly iron) in a rolling mill, removing any mill scale by pickling it in acid and then coating it with a thin layer of tin.
 Plates were once produced individually (or in small groups) in what became known as a pack mill.
 In the late 1920s pack mills began to be replaced by strip mills which produced larger quantities more economically.

 Formerly, tinplate was used for tin ceiling, and holloware (cheap pots and pans), also known as tinware.
 The people who made tinware (metal spinning) were tinplate workers.